Why GAP Coverage Is Essential for Every Vehicle Owner

 When you drive a new car off the lot, it starts losing value immediately.
 Depreciation can be steep — some vehicles lose more than half their value within just the first two years.
 Meanwhile, your loan balance barely budges during those early months because most of your payments go toward interest, not principal.

 This creates a dangerous gap between what your car is worth and what you still owe on it.
 In the insurance world, this is known as being “upside down” on your loan.
-Studies have shown that roughly 40% of consumers who trade in a vehicle owe more than the car is worth, and the average car buyer finances more than 100% of the vehicle’s value from day one.
+A sizable share of trade-ins carry negative equity, meaning the owner still owes more than the car is worth.
+According to Edmunds, roughly a quarter to nearly a third of new-vehicle trade-ins in 2025 were upside down, and a small down payment plus taxes and fees rolled into the loan can leave many buyers owing more than the vehicle’s value early in the loan.
 With auto loans now stretching to 72 or even 84 months, this problem only gets worse — borrowers can be upside down for four years or more into their loan.

 What Happens When You Have a Total Loss?